 The aim of this article is to give you some interview tips to ensure that you ace your pharmacist job interview.

 First things first: preparation is key!
 Don’t ever just show up at your interview and expect to breeze through it.
 It will be a much more stressful experience if you haven’t prepared.
-Here’s my top tips for preparing:
+Here are my top tips for preparing:

-This brings me onto the next thing.
+This brings me to the next thing.
 The questions.
 Here’s a list of some of the different types of questions you may be asked:

 Examples include: Do you have any salary expectations for the role?
 Never quote a number as by doing so you can restrict yourself.
 I recommend stating your primary focus is on determining if you are right for the role.
 However, outside this know your value and be prepared to ask for it.

 Can you name your 3 strengths and weaknesses?
 Everyone has weaknesses, the best candidates are always able to turn their weakness into a positive.
 An Example being my personal weakness is that I am a perfectionist however this guides me daily as I always strive to be the best.

 Where do you see yourself in 5 years’ time?
 Obviously, your answer should depict a higher progression role within the company and not anywhere outside it.

 Other top tips

 Dress to impress.
 While your appearance does not determine how good a pharmacist you are; it is important that you dress smart as this is one of the first things that an employer will notice about you.
 And don’t forget to smile!